-Retail opening timelines compress quickly when utility planning and merchandising intent are disconnected.
-Successful projects sequence infrastructure, checkout, and display-zone decisions in the right order.
+Retail opening timelines get tight fast when utility planning and the merchandising plan don't line up.
+Good projects handle infrastructure, checkout, and display decisions in the right order.

 Four-Stage Build Sequence